SeanOMik/car-rental-backend/apiDocs/README.md

 ### Get vehicles at a location
 GET `/:locationId/vehicles`\
 Response: 200 OK, with `Vehicles[]` JSON body.
+Requires authentication: `True`

 #### 404 NOT_FOUND
 The location was not found.

+#### 401 UNAUTHORIZED
+No authentication was received or the session is invalid

 ### List locations
 GET `/`\
 Response: 200 OK, with `Location[]` JSON body.
+Requires authentication: `True`

+#### 401 UNAUTHORIZED
+No authentication was received or the session is invalid

 ### Get the address of a location
 GET `/:locationId`\
 Response: 200 OK, with `Location` JSON body (location struct has the address field).
+Requires authentication: `True`

 #### 404 NOT_FOUND
 The location was not found.

+#### 401 UNAUTHORIZED
+No authentication was received or the session is invalid

 ### Add a vehicle to a location
 GET `/:locationId/vehicles`\
 Response: 200 OK, with `Vechicle` JSON body (can be used to retrieve its unique id).
+Requires authentication: `True`, requires Vendor user account type

 #### 404 NOT FOUND
 The location was not found.

+#### 401 UNAUTHORIZED
+No authentication was received, the session is invalid, or they were not logged into a vendor account.